cschanhniem/AuraGlyph-Design-System/react-components/README.md

-# Quantum UI React Components
+# AuraGlyph React Components

-A modern UI component library with quantum-inspired interactions and animations.
+A modern UI component library with quantum-inspired interactions and animations, based on the AuraGlyph design system.

 ## Features